-Proudly celebrating 30 years of "defining your style".
+Proudly celebrating over 30 years of "defining your style".
 At Optical Gallery, we are committed to providing our valued customers with high quality products and the best professional eye care service in the optical industry.
 We offer a great selection of innovative lens technologies to suit your particular needs.

 Diagnosis for the need of single vision or multi-focal lenses is made by first undergoing a comprehensive eye examination.

 Single Vision Lenses

 Single vision lenses are prescribed to correct one field of vision being either distance, near or intermediate.
 Single vision lenses are generally dispensed in CR-39 plastic.